poorlymac/GPMFMetersGenerator/README.md

 | :warning: | "Positioning" mode is much more *random* than timestamp mode.<br> The results are better if there is no path overlap, but in the case of a round trip, it is really difficult to have a correct result (I am working on a better algorithm).  |
 |-------------|----------------------------|

+#### Help mkStory by manually editing GPX file

+In some cases, the issue is due to a bad quality of positioning signal (of your phone).
+In such cases, it can be solved by exporting GPX data from the GoPro video (take a look on `GPMFMetersGenerator -X` option),  and replace originals GPX parts with GoPro ones.
+Only GPX editor can help.

 #### Last chance : manuel edition (good luck)